 - Practice self-acceptance and awareness to deepen confidence and value stillness

-Our team also utilizes group therapy as a core treatment modality to provide the boys with a structure that allows developmental challenges to be normalized and shared.
-In their search to belong and achieve social acceptance, boys will typically seek an in-group hoping to find acceptance and support.
-Many of the boys who come to Muir Wood have been unable to sustain membership in emotionally reliable and safe groups of peers.
-In addition, many of the boys at Muir Wood have complicated their efforts to negotiate this complex developmental phase by their use of mood-altering substances.
+Our team also utilizes group therapy as a core treatment modality to provide the teens with a structure that allows developmental challenges to be normalized and shared.
+In their search to belong and achieve social acceptance, teens will typically seek an in-group hoping to find acceptance and support.
+Many of the teens who come to Muir Wood have been unable to sustain membership in emotionally reliable and safe groups of peers.
+In addition, many of the teens at Muir Wood have complicated their efforts to negotiate this complex developmental phase by their use of mood-altering substances.

-Group therapy provides a number of social and emotional benefits to your teenage boy as he rebuilds his life and learns how to have positive interactions with peers.
-When group therapy is accomplished in a gender-specific setting, it allows boys to discuss sensitive underlying issues in a safe environment that might not be difficult to explore effectively in a mixed-gender setting.
+Group therapy provides a number of social and emotional benefits to your teenage teen as he rebuilds his life and learns how to have positive interactions with peers.
+When group therapy is accomplished in a gender-specific setting, it allows teens to discuss sensitive underlying issues in a safe environment that might not be difficult to explore effectively in a mixed-gender setting.